 Brief Author Bio

 I was born in Berlin, Germany, but came back to the US when I was just a baby.
 Early in life I found a love for telling stories, but when my parents told me to stop lying I kept them inside my head.
 When I got older (and hopefully wiser) I decided to turn those ‘lies’ into stories again.
 I began a serious (if you can call fantasy ‘serious’) writing career in 2010.
-The Secret of Avonoa is my first published novel with book two in the Avonoa series, titled The Shadow of Avonoa, NOW AVAILABLE!!
+The Secret of Avonoa is my first published novel with book two, The Shadow of Avonoa, following shortly after.
+Book three in the Avonoa series took some time, but The Heart of Avonoa is NOW AVAILABLE!!
 I also have a couple of modern-day sci-fi novels that I plan to re-vamp into young adult novels when my dragon series is finished.
 I currently live in Minnesota (yes, by choice) with my husband and our three kids.

 For more information, click below for a link to my page on Independent Author Network.